16 Types of Hardwood (with Pictures)

 |Grain:||Straight to irregular grained|

 Walnut is an affordable hardwood that comes in several unique colors.
 It gets lighter with age, gaining a stunning golden/honey color.
 People mostly use Walnut for flooring, furniture, cabinets, and carvings.
 It’s decay-resistant, but it’s prone to insect attacks.
-Walnut wood is straight to irregular grained and can sometimes have a curly or wavy structure that enhances its look.
+Walnut wood is straight to irregular-grained and sometimes has a curly or wavy structure that enhances its look.
 While working with Walnut, you might sense a mild odor from the wood.
 Due to its charm and reasonable price, many people choose Walnut wood for their projects and renovations.

 5. Maple Wood